-On this website, I am showcasing my collection of communication equipment used by German, English, Canadian, American and Japanese forces around World War 2.
-I have been collecting these equipment almost my entire life.
+This website shows my collection of radio euipment used by German, English, Canadian, American and Japanese forces in World War 2.
+I have been collecting these equipment for almost thirty years now.
 Most of the equipment shown on this website are in fully operational conditions as they were back in 1940-1945.
-I repair these equipment myself using only authentic components and blueprints which I have collected.
+I am repairing, adding all kind od remote control parts, make them original again, these equipment using only authentic components and blueprints which I have collected.

-A beautiful part of my collecting is for instance, the RAF aircraft equipment ,the equipment used by the wireless operator and navigator in the Lancaster bomber, but also interesting is the H2S radar equipment, used in the WW2 British bombers.
+A beautiful part of my collecting is for instance, the RAF aircraft equipment ,the equipment used by the wireless operator and navigator in the Lancaster bomber, but also interesting is the H2S radar equipment, the GEE navigation setup, used in the WW2 British bombers.

-Here I’m sitting in front of the T 1154/R1155 combination in the wireless operator office of my Lancaster mockup.
-I have a CW contact with a Dutch radio amateur in the 80 meter band , mostly on 3575 Kc and sometimes also in phone at 3705 Kc.
+Here I was sitting in front of the T 1154/R1155 combination setup in the wireless operator office of my Lancaster mock up.
+I have a CW contact with a Dutch radio amateur in the 80 meter band , mostly on CW 3568 Kc and sometimes also in phone at 3705 Kc.

 If you have any questions or comments you can ask me on the contact from.